 He has personal experience buying and selling businesses and both asset sales and stock sales.
 Russ loves to help existing small businesses review their current financial performance, discover opportunities, and implement improvements to increase their profitability!

 Russell holds a Bachelor of Arts in Biology with a Minor in Economics from the University of Alaska – Fairbanks.

-Alexis Amstutz, Fairbanks Business Advisor
+Alexis Amstutz, MBA, Fairbanks Business Advisor

 Alexis Amstutz has been an entrepreneur since she was a young girl, and has continued to nurture that entrepreneurial spirit and diversify her industry experiences ever since.
 She has worked in airport retail management, fashion, biotech, winery marketing, and higher education from coast to coast and even abroad.
 She successfully owned and operated her pie business, Pulitzer Pies.
 In addition to advising, Alexis teaches Boots 2 Business to transitioning military service members as well as business courses at the university.
 She looks forward to providing exceptional support to her clients along their small business journeys.